More pages in this section

 Cowboys House Awards Night

 One of the highlights of the year for the House is the annual NRL Cowboys House Awards evening which provides an opportunity for the community and the schools involved in the program to recognise outstanding individual achievements of the students.
 This is positive recognition of the hard work and commitment many of these students have displayed throughout the year.
-2019 was significant for the facility with 4 students graduating for the first time since the inception of the House 3 years ago.
-2020 will be significant for IPC as the school will have its first Cowboys House graduating student and this is something we are really looking forward to.

 Pride in Cultural Identity Programs